-Terunofuji officially promoted to yokozuna
+Mongolian wrestler Terunofuji becomes sumo's 73rd yokozuna

-Four-time makuuchi division champion Terunofuji was officially promoted to yokozuna on Wednesday.

-The Mongolian became the first wrestler in four and a half years to be newly promoted to sumo’s highest rank.
+Four-time makuuchi division champion Terunofuji was officially named sumo’s 73rd yokozuna on Wednesday, as the Mongolian became the first wrestler in four and a half years to be promoted to the sport’s highest rank following an epic career comeback.

-Terunofuji, who narrowly missed out on a fifth title at the recent Nagoya Grand Sumo Tournament where he finished with a 14-1 record, is the first new grand champion since Japanese-born Kisenosato in 2017.
+Terunofuji, who narrowly missed out on a fifth title on Sunday at the Nagoya Grand Sumo Tournament, where he finished with a 14-1 record, is the first new grand champion since Japanese-born Kisenosato in 2017.

+“I will hold on to my unshakeable spirit and aim to foster greater dignity and power as a yokozuna,” he said in his kojo stage speech, a custom for newly promoted wrestlers upon being officially informed of their new rank by Japan Sumo Association messengers.

+In the news conference that followed the ceremony, Terunofuji, whose real name is Gantulga Ganerdene, said he gives himself a “perfect score” but that the true test starts from here.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.